nslyubaykin/steam_reviews_rus/README.md

 # Data

-Gamers' vocabulary may be very specific as some words may have very different meaning from what they have in a broad language (e.g bug does not mean insect but glitch).
-So for building successful video-games reviews sentiment analysis model closely related training corpus has to be used.
+Gamers' vocabulary may be specific as some words may have completely different meaning from what they have in a broad language (e.g bug does not mean insect but glitch).
+So for building successful video-games reviews sentiment analysis models, closely related training corpus has to be used.
 For the purpose of this research the Russian segment of Steam was parsed.
-Each review is annotated with "Recommend" or "Not recommend" players feedback which was used as sentiment y-label for training.
+Each review is annotated with "Recommend" or "Not recommend" player's feedback which was used as sentiment y-label for training.
 Overall nearly 1.5 mln. reviews were collected, 84% are positive and 16% are negative.
 Data splitted by batches is inside [steam_sentiment_data](https://github.com/nslyubaykin/steam_reviews_rus/tree/master/steam_sentiment_data) folder.

 # Pre-processing

 For the purpose of training models, too short or uniformative reviews were filtered out which left around 1.128 mln valid reviews.
-Raw texts were tokenized with Youtokentome BPE tokenizer.
+Raw texts were tokenized with [Youtokentome](https://github.com/VKCOM/YouTokenToMe) BPE tokenizer.

 # Models